 The computer programs listed on this page were produced by various members of the club with features tailored to the club's operating events.
 The logging programs have similarities as well as differences.
 All are available free of charge, so feel free try them all to see which one (or ones) best suit(s) your operating needs.
 All have been designed for Windows computers, and several run successfully on Linux machines via the program Wine.
 See each description for details.
 Enjoy!

-Version 02.00.06 released on 23 March 2014 -- Designed for Windows machines, the SKCCLogger also has been tested successfully on Linux machines using Wine.
+Version 02.00.08 released on 1 July 2014 -- Designed for Windows machines, the SKCCLogger also has been tested successfully on Linux machines using Wine and on Mac OS X machines using Crossover.
 The SKCCLogger:

 -- Uses information from downloaded membership data files to optionally auto-insert member information as you log contacts.